lightningcpu/BBS-Auto-Coop/README.md

 4. **Choose Your Preferred Execution Method:**
    You can run the script using either the compiled **.exe** file or directly from the **.py** source — whichever suits you best.

-#### Important Note
-This script was originally developed in 2023, so there might be some updates or improvements since then.

-#### Get Started
-Follow these simple steps, and you'll be up and running in no time.
-Enjoy!

 ---

 *Enhance your gaming experience with BBS-CO-OP-Automation.
 Have fun!*